 Keep track of your procedures

-Make note of the procedure you use for filing your records – so if someone has to do it for you they know what to do.
+According to the staffing offices you should make a note of the procedure you use for filing your records – so if someone has to do it for you they know what to do.
 And as your business grows, this is a job you could give someone else to do.

 Financial record keeping